michaelgpearce/resume/README.md

 CafePress is the leading e-commerce destination for creating custom on- demand products.

 * Responsible for creating a Ruby/Rails website to expand company offerings into a new market.
 Initially working at Pivotal Labs, the team was set up to be extremely agile with an emphasis on pair programming, test driven development, continuous integration, and weekly deployments.
 Defined APIs for internal web services and for Flash application integration.
-Mentored more junior developers.
-Utilized Rails, RSpec, Cucumber, ScrewUnit + Blue Ridge, TeamCity, jQuery, MySQL, RESTful architecture, and EngineYard deployment.
+Mentored junior developers.

 * Lead development to simplify tools offered to customers while also decreasing back-end server load.
 Created JSON interfaces that allowed time consuming tasks to be performed in batches while improving customer interactivity.
 Utilized .NET, C#, and jQuery.